-If you intend to demolish, or substantially demolish any unlisted buildings within a conservation area, you will require planning permission.
+If you intend to demolish, or substantially demolish, any unlisted buildings in a conservation area, you will need planning permission.

-During the application process for any planning application, planning officers will consider and determine applications for planning permission with input from conservation officers and the Conservation Area Advisory Committee.
+During the application process planning officers will consult with conservation officers and the Conservation Area Advisory Committee to determine the outcome.

 The Conservation Area Advisory Committee is a voluntary group which has an expressed interest in the protection of the historic environment, and includes: